MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-quickstart.md

 1. In Visual Studio, open `LyraGameplayAbility_RangedWeapon.cpp`.
 Search for that file in the Search pane of the **Solution Explorer**, or find it under **Games** > **LyraStarterGame** > **Source** > **LyraGame** > **Weapons** > **LyraGameplayAbility_RangedWeapon.cpp**
 1. In `LyraGameplayAbility_RangedWeapon.cpp`, go to line 477.
 You should see the following function: `void ULyraGameplayAbility_RangedWeapon::OnTargetDataReadyCallback`
-1. Create a new line at the beginning of the function and insert `UE_LOG(LogLyra, Log, TEXT("shot fired"));` This will create a log entry, associated with the category `LogLyra`, that says `shot fired` when this function is called.
+1. Create a new line at the beginning of the function and insert `UE_LOG(LogLyra, Log, TEXT("shot fired"));` This creates a log entry, associated with the category `LogLyra`, that says `shot fired` when this function is called.
 1. Run the sample game in Visual Studio by choosing **Debug** > **Start Debugging**.
 The Unreal Editor will open with the Lyra game.
 Give it a few moments to load.
 1. In Visual Studio, open the UE logging window by choosing **View** > **Other Windows** > **Unreal Engine Log** from the Visual Studio main menu.
-1. Reduce log noise by filtering to only show the `LogLyra` category events: in the UE logging window, choose the **Categories** dropdown.
+1. Reduce log noise by filtering to only show the `LogLyra` category events as follows: in the UE logging window, choose the **Categories** dropdown.
 Clear all of the log sources by choosing **(Select All)** at the top of the list.
 Then select **LogLyra**.
 1. In the Unreal Editor, choose the Play button on the toolbar (or `Alt+p`) to start the game.
 1. In the Lyra game, use the `w`, `a`, `s`, `d` keys to navigate the player to the left to the **Elimination** portal.
 When you hover over that entry portal, the game will load.
 1. In the Lyra game, click your mouse button to fire.
 In the UE logging window, you should see the following log message: `shot fired`.